MiraKaffe/logan_2025/navigation/about.md

 </script>

 ## interests and disenterests
 I enjoy playing games and reading books.
 My favorite books are the Mistborn trilogy, Babel, Priory of the Orange Tree, and The Invisible Life of Addie La Rue.
 I enjoy fantasies and science fictions.
 I also enjoy playing video games, and my favorite is Bloodborne.
+Some of my other favorite games include Celeste, Neon White, Stardew Valley, and Breath of the Wild.
 My favorite movie is The Truman Show(excluding lord of the rings).

 I do not enjoy sports outside of trail running, I find coding painful, and I dislike noise.